b2coutts/fixlang/README.md

     let add1    {1, + .1 1}
     double add1.
 4                          -> 6

-Because we have a . after `add1`, `add1` doesn't try to take 4 as its own argument;
-instead, it is passed as an argument to double, which then applies it twice to 4, yielding 6.
+Because we have a `.` after `add1`, `add1` doesn't try to take 4 as its own argument; instead, it is passed as an argument to double, which then applies it twice to 4, yielding 6.

 UGLY STUFF

 You now have all the tools needed to write FL code.
 The rest of this README will cover additional language features that serve to make code more concise.

 PAIRS/LISTS

 We have various symbols for dealing with pairs and lists. `,` is an alias for `cons`, `<` for `car`, `>` for `cdr`, and `;` for `empty`.
 Thus, `,1,2,3,4;` is a list of the numbers from 1 to 4. `<1,2,3,4;` is 1, and `>1,2,3,4;` is `2,3,4;`.
 This allows for a much more concise definition of lists and pairs.

 LAMBDAS

 Instead of using {}s to define `Lambda`s, you can also use ().
 The difference is that you don't need to tell () how many arguments you need; it will infer it by finding the "highest" argument referenced in it, and call that the number of arguments it needs.
 Thus, `{2, + .1 .2}` and `(+ .1 .2)` are equivalent expressions.
 This is convenient, though it is slightly weaker; it is impossible to define the `Lambda` `{2, .1}` with (), because () would create a `Lambda` of only one argument.
 For brevity and readability, () should be used instead of {} wherever possible.

-You can also use []s to define `Lambda`s. []s are like [], except the way you refer to arguments and Ints gets reversed.
-That is, .3 now refers to the number 3, and 3 now refers to the third argument.
+You can also use []s to define `Lambda`s. []s are like [], except the way you refer to arguments and `Int`s gets reversed.
+That is, `.3` now refers to the number 3, and `3` now refers to the third argument.
 This can be very convenient when defining a function that makes heavy use of its arguments, and not-so-heavy use of numbers.
-As an example, here is the definition of a classic higher-order
+As an example, here is the definition of a classic higher-order function:
-function:

     # right fold on list
     let foldr [